THE DOM STORY

 THE SANTA FE/SAVE THE STATE FROM ZOMBIE APOCALYPSE PHASE

 Cappello spent a decade in Santa Fe, New Mexico, where his distinctive illustrations populated posters, books, magazines, websites and political campaigns.
 He was also the curator of Santa Fe's first TEDx conference.
-When not sketching, designing, consulting, and doing performance art in a Mexican wrestler's mask, he pondered what New Mexico would look like run by a Gov. Dom.
-The art show and website GOVDOM.COM was created but sensing a state not quite ready for his unique vision nor push for universal health care, he created the COLOR US CARING coloring book instead.
+When not sketching, designing, consulting, and doing performance art in a wrestler's mask, he pondered what New Mexico would look like run by a governor Dom.
+Sensing a state not quite ready for his unique vision, he created the COLOR US CARING coloring book instead.

 THE ANYTHING IS POSSIBLE IN SEATTLE PHASE